onxzy/cs-progdev/cpp/tp-2/README.md

 # Run

 1. You can start the server with the following command.
-The server will listen on port `5555`
+The server will listen on port `5555`.
+The server must be in the same folder as `meme.jpeg` for the `/meme` route to work.

 ```shell
 ./server